The Ski World Cup Dresden - a Green Event

 Concept of short distances

 Short distances means fewer transports and less pollution of the environment.
-The official hotel of the athletes „Westin Bellevue Dresden“ is located right next to the race track - start and finish area are just a short walk away.
+The official hotel of the athletes „Bilderberg Bellevue Dresden“ is located right next to the race track - start and finish area are just a short walk away.
 The World Cup does not require any internal shuttle traffic.
 You can find many hotels next to the race track.

 Better carbon-dioxide-result compared to World Cups in mountain areas